12yanogden/pair/README.md

 # pair
-Provides the pair type with functions.
+Provides the Pair type with functions.